cgibson/blog/content/reviews/captain-america-2.md

 Overall, while I enjoyed the experience, you're best seeing this in 2D.

-##Final Verdict
+## Final Verdict
-Great visuals _(slightly marred by limitations by a shoddy 3D upconvert)_, an unexpectedly complex yet intense plot, perfectly timed comedy...
+The film was slathered in great visuals _(slightly marred by limitations by a shoddy 3D upconvert)_, contained an unexpectedly complex yet intense plot, and was sprinkled with comedy that was expertly timed.

 There are two major recurring themes in _Captain America_: How much freedom are we willing to give up for security, and how do we know when we are no longer working with _"the good guys"_?
 The movie strives, but ultimately fails, to take a stand on these two issues.
 The "answers" (if indeed there are any) are left vague and unanswered, perhaps a better prediction of the future than we would like to admit.

+Luckily, the FOURTEEN VFX STUDIOS step in at just the right moment and blow everything to smithereens, so you don't even care!

 I rate _Captain America: The Winter Soldier_ **4/5**.